UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/06_DATA_TOOL_EXPLORER.md

 ### There are further settings at route (on the drupal site) /admin/config/content/finder with little documentation on what it's for.
 It includes fields for email address, body, header, etc. As of right now, these settings have not been touched.

+## External Website Change Monitoring (Automation)
+Some external service pages referenced by the RCD website are monitored by an automated script.
+The script periodically checks a small set of known external pages (for example COSL software catalog pages and the DREAM Lab resources page) for content changes.

+If a change is detected, the script automatically creates a Jira subtask in the RDS project to notify maintainers that the content may need review.

+After a ticket is created:
+- Open the Jira subtask.
+- Review the external page referenced in the ticket.
+- Determine whether the change affects information shown on the Finder page.
+- If needed, update the corresponding  entry using the editing steps described above.